ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: Case Study: Fine-Tuning a Small Language Model

-Response-only training consistently improves over the base 1.7B across all metrics.
-The most considerable improvement is seen in schema compliance, rising from 0.7954 to 0.9167 (an absolute increase of 15\%), suggesting that optimising for output generation helps models internalise schema constraints.
-Extra key generation drops from 2.64 to 0.33 per sample, and even undercuts the 30B baseline (0.5679), indicating that dataset-specific fine-tuning reduces hallucinated fields beyond what scale alone provides.
-Despite this, a notable gap remains in value extraction.
-While the fine-tuned model achieves strong structural accuracy (89\% key F1), the value score of 0.4624 shows that correctly identifying which fields to extract is easier than accurately extracting what those fields contain.
-This structural-semantic gap—models producing correct JSON skeletons with imprecise values—represents an open challenge for extraction systems.
+Response-only training improves over the base 1.7B across all metrics.
+The largest gain is in schema compliance, rising from 0.7954 to 0.9167 (an absolute increase of 15\%), suggesting that optimising for output generation helps models internalise schema constraints.
+Extra key generation drops from 2.64 to 0.33 per sample and even undercuts the 30B-A3B baseline (0.5679), indicating that dataset-specific fine-tuning reduces hallucinated fields beyond what scale alone provides.
+A notable gap remains in value extraction: the fine-tuned model reaches 89\% key F1 but only 0.4624 on value score, showing that identifying which fields to extract is easier than extracting what they contain.
+This structural-semantic gap models producing correct JSON skeletons with imprecise values is an open challenge for extraction systems, although its precise magnitude depends on the metric since the string component of \texttt{value\_score} inherits sentence-level BLEU's known weakness on short strings (Appendix~\ref{sec:value-score-alt}).